John Denver Plane Crash: Autopsy Report and Investigation Findings

 1. Experimental Aircraft Inspections

-• Thorough pre-purchase inspections by qualified mechanics
+• Thorough pre-purchase inspections by qualified mechanics familiar with the specific type

 • Documentation of all modifications from original plans

-• Comprehensive transition training requirements
+• Comprehensive transition training as a standard expectation, not an afterthought

-• Awareness of non-standard cockpit configurations
+• Awareness of non-standard cockpit configurations before first flight

 2. Control Accessibility Standards

-• Proper handles and position indicators are essential, not optional
+• Proper handles and position indicators are essential, not optional upgrades

 3. Transition Training Emphasis